Causes of High Blood Pressure

 - secondary hypertension (rare)

-Secondary hypertension is usually a consequence of other diseases.
+Secondary hypertension is usually a consequence of other medical conditions.

-The human heart cycle always goes through two phases: systole (pumping phase) and diastole (filling phase).
-This creates a systolic and a diastolic pressure in the vessels.
+The human heart cycle always has two phases: systole (pumping phase) and diastole (filling phase).
+This produces a systolic and a diastolic pressure in the blood vessels.
 When the heart contracts, the systolic (higher) pressure occurs.
-During the heart's relaxation, the diastolic (lower) pressure occurs.
-Additionally, blood pressure is influenced by the large elastic arteries close to the heart and smaller resistance vessels (organ arteries).
-The pressure due to increased heart output responds in healthy individuals according to physical demands, ensuring adequate blood flow at all times.
+When the heart relaxes, the diastolic (lower) pressure occurs.
+Blood pressure is also influenced by the large elastic arteries close to the heart and the smaller resistance vessels (organ arteries).
+Pressure that results from increased heart output responds in healthy people to the body's needs, ensuring adequate blood flow.

-However, blood pressure should not be seen as a constant value and fluctuates at different times of the day.
-For example, blood pressure decreases during nighttime rest and is higher during the day (see Blood Pressure Throughout the Day).
-Furthermore, blood pressure often increases with age.
-Physical activity can also lead to an increase in blood pressure.
-For patients with high blood pressure, this can be dangerous, as blood pressure during physical activity (especially strength training) can reach peaks that may be life-threatening.
-In contrast, endurance sports like running, cycling, or cross-country skiing can have the opposite effect and can lower blood pressure in the long term.
+Blood pressure isn't constant and varies depending on the time of day.
+For example, it falls during sleep and is higher during the day (see Blood pressure during the day).
+Blood pressure also often increases with age.
+Physical activity raises blood pressure.
+For patients with high blood pressure this can be dangerous, because exercise (especially strength training) can cause spikes that might, in some cases, be lifethreatening.
+Endurance sports like running, cycling, or crosscountry skiing have the opposite effect and can lower blood pressure in the long term.

-Primary high blood pressure, which occurs independently of a specific underlying condition, is favored by certain risk factors that can partly be influenced by lifestyle.
+Primary high blood pressure, which occurs without a specific underlying disease, is promoted by certain risk factors, some of which can be influenced by lifestyle.
 These include

 - overweight and abdominal obesity